-Actionable Insights and Cause-Based Treatments on the Horizon
+Actionable Insights into the Cause of Endometriosis and Evidence-Based Treatments on the Horizon

 Most of what you read online and in books or articles says something like “The cause of endometriosis is unknown, but we have a number of theories, some of which are more likely than others.”
 But what does this practically mean for you as an individual?
 As someone who is looking for answers for pain relief or infertility solutions or a diagnosis or why your endo recurred, you probably want practical answers not abstract theories.
 Actionable answers seem remarkably elusive.
 To add to your frustration, you may also find yourself stumbling upon a storm of “controversies” regarding the best treatment options, further muddying the water in your personal quest for answers.

-As a backgrounder for the problem, endometriosis is a chronic and often painful condition that affects at least 10% of women (XX) of reproductive age and significantly, but not entirely, fueled by sex hormones, mainly estrogen.
-It is exceedingly rare in men (XY), but has been reported with high doses of prolonged estrogen therapy for prostate cancer and similar conditions.
-Thus it may have increasing implications for trans women who might be prescribed prolonged estrogen therapy.
+Basically, endometriosis is a chronic and often painful condition that affects at least 10% of women (XX) of reproductive age and significantly, but not entirely, fueled by sex hormones, mainly estrogen.
+It is exceedingly rare in men (XY) but has been reported with high doses of prolonged estrogen therapy for prostate cancer and similar conditions.
+Thus, the scope of how many people with endometriosis may be changing.
+Endo may have increasing implications for trans women who might be prescribed prolonged estrogen therapy.

 This article is an introductory overview of the most current research on the etiology, pathobiology, and potential therapeutic strategies for this extremely complex and prevalent condition.
 In other words, it attempts to connect what we know with some practical insights for you to base decisions on, including factoring in what may be coming as options down the road.
-This may or may not alter your decision-making in the here and now.
+This may or may not alter your decision-making today as well.

 At the end of this article, we will introduce some practical tips and strategies for getting you to where you want to go.
-But you have to understand the basis for these first, or it won’t make sense.
+But you must understand the basis for these first, or it won’t make sense.

 What is Endometriosis?

 Endometriosis is a medical condition characterized by the growth of endometrial-like tissue, similar to the internal lining of the uterus, outside the uterus.
-You see this a lot in print, but what does it mean exactly?
+You see this mentioned a lot, but what does it mean exactly?
 It means that the cells look quite similar under the microscope, but molecularly they are very different.

 Hormonal responses: Endometriotic cells often show altered responses to hormones, including estrogen and progesterone.
-For example, they often contain higher levels of aromatase, an enzyme that produces estrogen and may be less responsive to progesterone due to changes in progesterone receptor expression.
+For example, they usually contain higher levels of aromatase, an enzyme that produces estrogen.
+In addition, they may be less responsive to progesterone compared to normal intra-uterine endometrial tissue due to changes in progesterone receptor expression.

 Immune response: Endometriotic lesions often contain immune cells, such as macrophages and T cells, and produce pro-inflammatory cytokines.
-This is indicative of an ongoing inflammatory response, which may contribute to the symptoms of endometriosis and the survival of endometriotic cells outside the uterus.
+This suggests an ongoing inflammatory response, which may contribute to the symptoms of endometriosis and the survival of endometriotic cells outside the uterus.

 The Prevalence and Impact of Endometriosis

 Beyond affecting at least 10% of XX women and potentially an increasing number of XY trans-women, the condition is detected in up to 50% of women seeking treatment for fertility issues.
 Moreover, epidemiological studies suggest that women with endometriosis may be at a higher risk of developing other health conditions including, but not limited to, asthma, rheumatoid arthritis, intestinal dysbiosis, other immune dysfunction, cardiovascular disease and even cancers like ovarian, breast and melanoma.
-So, while endo cannot explain all symptoms, at the root, these symptoms and signs may still be very related and due to a common root cause.
-Too often, the diagnosis is extremely delayed, up to a decade, because medical evaluation and testing do not explore these connections.
+So, while endo cannot explain all symptoms, these symptoms and signs may still be very related and due to a common root cause of endometriosis.
+Too often, an endo diagnosis is extremely delayed, up to a decade, because medical evaluation and testing do not explore these connections.
 In other words, for example, intestinal complaints are looked at in isolation, and connections to painful periods, pain during sex, or infertility are overlooked.

 Symptoms and Diagnosis of Endometriosis